 Craniopharyngiomas may cause changes in endocrine function or damage the optic nerve.
 Long-term quality of life is important when planning treatments.

-Most survivors of craniopharyngioma live with complications.
+Most survivors of craniopharyngioma live with long-term health problems or late effects.
 These may include:

 Life after craniopharyngioma may include problems with the endocrine system.
 The endocrine system is a group of glands that control many of the body’s functions, such as: